bluelikesky8/bluelikesky8/README.md

 </li>

 <li>
-- 🌱 I’m currently learning web api with .net 6
+- 🌱 I’m currently working as a .net developer
 </li>

 <li>- 💞️ I’m looking to collaborate on .net project
 </li>

-<li>- 📫 How to reach me  gyanprakashtiwari@protonmail.com
+<li>- 📫 How to reach me  gyanprakashtiwari602@gmail.com
 </li>